wabscale/where_we_roppin_boys/README.md

 ```

 We now have everything we need to start brute forcing the shellcode sequences.
 I decided to use
 itertools.permutations to get the permutations of the byte sequences.
-From there I used pythons
+From there I used python's
 multiprocessing library to make a worker Pool.
 Making this multiprocessing is essential for having
 this brute force approach be viable.
 If this was single threaded, assuming that each guess of the 5040
 different sequences takes 1.5 seconds to test, then the runtime would be `5040 * 1.5 = 7560 seconds = 126 minutes`.
 On my machine this script runs in 7 seconds.
 Yay multithreading!

 With all the pieces, we can put together a full script:

 ```python
 #!/usr/bin/python2